 1. Damage to ceilings and attics

 Ceilings of rooms located on upper floors such as an attic or bedroom are prone to damage from leaks.
 Risk of additional cost is likely to belongings occupying space in the room if the ceiling collapses.
 Structural damage that may occur from trapped moisture includes damage to walls, plaster, and paint.
 Discoloration of walls may occur along with bubbles forming and expanding within the plaster.
+Legion Roofing & Construction are the Kissimmee roofers that you can trust with your roofing needs.

 2. Trapped moisture creating mold and mildew